 So, you're planning to put up a backsplash.
 What do you need to put into your budget?
 The tile and adhesive, right?
 And that's about it?

 Try again.
 Big project or small, the more detailed your plan, the better prepared you'll be for both the expected and unexpected costs that can (more like will) arise.

-When estimating the cost of your project, consider the large expenses, like that tile and adhesive, but also remember the little items like sales tax, delivery charges, shipping charges, the float, caulking, cleaning materials, and more.
-For bigger projects, you’ll need to estimate engineering costs, interest costs, permit fees, and sewer and water tap fees, says Bennett.
+When estimating the cost of your project, consider the large expenses, like that tile and adhesive, but also remember the little items like sales tax, delivery charges, shipping charges, the float, caulking, and cleaning materials.
+For bigger projects, you'll need to estimate engineering costs, interest costs, permit fees, and sewer and water tap fees, says Bennett.
 The more you can plan to expect, the better.

 Before setting a project budget, consider what features are most important to you.
 When it comes to allocating funds, ancillary desires should take second place to your overall project goals.

-If, for example, your primary goal is to expand your cabinet space, how vital are custom cabinets or high-end finishes to that goal?
-“If you’re … OK with using stock sizes, you can save about 20% to 30% on your budget,” says Stone.
-So if your bottom line is to increase kitchen storage space, stay on budget by sticking with stock cabinets instead of paying more for custom.
+If, for example, your primary goal is to expand your cabinet space, how vital to that goal are custom cabinets or high-end finishes?
+"If you're OK with using stock sizes, you can save about 20% to 30% on your budget," says Stone.
+So, if your bottom line is to increase kitchen storage space, stay on budget by sticking with stock cabinets instead of paying more for custom.

 On the flip side, if your goal is to gain more glam than storage space, custom cabinets may be where you want to splurge.

 Takeaway: Let your goals drive your budget decisions.